zbzMonkey/zbzMonkey.github.io/_pages/about.md

 ---

 I am Bingzhen Zhao, a student who is majored in neuroscience.
-I want to know more about the mechanism of learning and memory, attentions and emotions.
-I also want to learn something aboout engineering so that I can design some products to help ppeople with neuron system disorders if possible.
+I want to know more about the mechanism of learning and memory, attention and emotion.
+I also want to learn something about engineering so that I can design some products to help people with neuron system disorders if possible.
-I am currently at [Wenlab, the school of life sciences, University of Science and Technology of China](http://en.biox.ustc.edu.cn/).
-Now I work to find how the sensory information integrate in C.elegans.
+I am currently at [Wenlab, the school of life sciences, University of Science and Technology of China (USTC)](http://en.biox.ustc.edu.cn/).
+Now I am working to find how the sensory information integrate in C.elegans.

 ---